Creating and Running Koa.js Projects with ServBay

 23

-24This code sets up a basic Koa app with two middleware: one to log the request time and path, another to respond to root path
+24This code creates a basic Koa app with two middlewares: one that logs request time and path, and another that responds to

 /